 The Latest From Pipeline: Your Data Engineering ResourceHi past, present or future data professional!
 Have you heard about the programmer who successfully automated his job to the point where he did no work for 5 years?
 Unfortunately, automation efforts are rarely this comprehensive—or successful.
 In fact, spending time on automation often results in a time sink, requiring more time to conceive and create the automation than time it saves you.
 In the latest from Pipeline, I provide a simple formula to determine ROI on automation.
 I also share successes—and failures—to inspire you to think critically before attempting to put any aspect of your job (or even the whole thing!) on autopilot.
 Read the story here.
 Until next time - thanks for ingesting, -Zach |

-Reaching 20k+ readers on Medium and nearly 3k learners by email, I draw on my 4 years of experience as a Senior Data Engineer and time as a former journalist to demystify data science/programming concepts while sharing career strategies so you can target, land and excel in data-driven roles.
+Reaching 20k+ readers on Medium and over 3k learners by email, I draw on my 4 years of experience as a Senior Data Engineer to demystify data science, cloud and programming concepts while sharing job hunt strategies so you can land and excel in data-driven roles.
+Subscribe for 500 words of actionable advice every Thursday.